Geeksltd/Pangolin/m-sharp.md

 The Pangolin (and Sanity) philosophy has been that the `test execution code` should be so simple and readable, that it can be used as the `test specification`.
 It argued that `any form of documentation` is worse than a `self documenting code` that is as concise and clean as English.
 And eliminating such a step would lead to productivity and avoids inconcistency (between code and documentation).
 The Sanity philosophy was that the `Sanity code` is simple and clean enough that it can be used as a `communication tool` between the technical and non technical people, including the clients.

 With the Sanity conversion to Pangolin, the original simplicity of the language syntax was reduced, with the syntax noise from C# being added.
-It was arguably no longer pure enough to be usable as a communication tool.
+It was arguably no longer pure enough to be usable as a communication tool with non-techies.
 If that original vision cannot be fulfilled, then we might as well abandon that dream, and reintroduce separated documentation from code and think of our Pangolin code as a technical artefact only.
 This is where Specflow comes handy.

-Specflow can be integrated with any Selenium based test automation, including Pangolin code (old and new).
+Specflow can be integrated with any Selenium based test automation, including Pangolin.